cancervariants/fusion-curation/README.md

 ### Shared type definitions

 The frontend utilizes Typescript definitions generated from the backend pydantic schema.
-These can be refreshed, from the server environment, with the command `fc_devtools client-types`.
+These can be refreshed, from the server environment, with the command `curfu_devtools client-types`.

 ### Style